Jabarabo/CHADOWN/README.md

 **Youtube-DL**: Youtube-DL option is pretty easy to use.
 Follow the on screen instruction.
 If you need to know which sites you can use this on look [here](https://ytdl-org.github.io/youtube-dl/supportedsites.html).

 **BLOB/M3U8**: This option hinges on you knowing how .m3u8 files work and how to retieve them from a streaming site's page.
 Once you find the file copy and paste the URL for it when it asks and follow the onscreen instructions.

+## Deprecated since I abandoned the idea of portability altogether and switched to .NET Framework